top of page

 As Gus exclaimed on one of his videos you'll see below, “Wow!
 This country!”
 That is a great summary of Madagascar.
 It is full of surprises.

-Gus is escorting our 2024 Self Drive Adventure.
-Below are just a few things that you may not know about Madagascar and some of the imagery from our group of explorers’ traveling around this incredible country.
+Gus is escorting our 2025 Self Drive Adventure.
+Below are just a few things that you may not know about Madagascar and some of the imagery from our group of explorers that around this incredible country in 2024.

 What Unique Wildlife is there in Madagascar?